1.1. Stress during certain brain development phases particularly harmful¶

 - Depression

-- Borderline
+- Borderline personality disorder

 - Dissociative identity disorder

-- Substance abuse.
+- Drug abuse.

 1.3.2.1.
-Early stress makes HPA axis (stress axis) more sensitive¶
+Early stress makes the HPA axis (stress axis) more sensitive¶

 1.3.2.1.1.
 Early stress alters endocrine stress responses of the HPA axis¶

-- In humans, early experiences of stress also lead to permanent damage to stress regulation systems, making them particularly susceptible to mental disorders as a result.
+- In humans, early experiences of stress also lead to permanent damage to the stress regulation systems, making them particularly susceptible to mental disorders as a result.

 1.3.2.1.2.
-Change of the CRH system¶
+Change in the CRH system¶

 - More than doubled CRH levels on inflammation

-- Reduced density of CRH receptor binding in the anterior pituitary
+- Reduced density of CRH receptor binding in the anterior pituitary gland

-- Alterations in extrahypothalamic CRH systems
+- Changes in extrahypothalamic CRH systems

-- Increase in immunoreactive CRH concentrations in the parabrachial nucleus by 86%
+- Increase in immunoreactive CRH concentrations in the parabrachial nucleus by 86

-Social isolation of rodents in the first days after weaning causes functional changes in theCRH system.
+The social isolation of rodents in the first days after weaning causes functional changes in the CRH system.

 1.3.2.1.3.
-Alteration of the ACTH stress response¶
+Change in the ACTH stress response¶

-- Elevated ACTH levels basal
+- Elevated basal ACTH levels

-- Elevated ACTH levels on acute stress
+- Increased ACTH levels due to acute stress

-- Reduced density of CRH receptor binding in the anterior pituitary
+- Reduced density of CRH receptor binding in the anterior pituitary gland

-- Alterations in extrahypothalamic CRH systems
+- Changes in extrahypothalamic CRH systems

-- Increase in immunoreactive CRH concentrations in the parabrachial nucleus by 86%
+- Increase in immunoreactive CRH concentrations in the parabrachial nucleus by 86

-- Behavioral problems such as
+- Behavioral abnormalities such as

 - Increased anxiety